MicrosoftDocs/cpp-docs.tr-tr/docs/windows/attributes/implements-category.md

 ## <a name="example"></a>Örnek

-Aşağıdaki kod, aşağıdaki nesnenin `Control` kategorisini uyguladığını belirtir.
+Aşağıdaki kod, aşağıdaki nesnenin kategoriyi uyguladığını belirtir `Control` .

 ```cpp
 // cpp_attr_ref_implements_category.cpp